SUNDAY MISCELLANY: SUBMISSION GUIDELINES

 If my script is chosen, will I be asked to record it myself?

-Yes: unless in exceptional circumstances, if we are considering your script for broadcast, we will ask you to come into studio to record it under direction.
-We usually record in our studios in Donnybrook in Dublin, but we have a number of regional studios around Ireland and we sometimes use international studios also.
+Yes –usually in studio, under direction.
+We mainly record in our studios in Donnybrook in Dublin, but we have regional studios at our disposal around Ireland, and sometimes book international studios too.

 Should I send audio, so you can hear how my voice sounds?

-Not for now, but do let us know if you have any radio experience, or if there's any link online to you speaking, reading or performing.
+You could send a sample sound file of no more than a minute, or direct us to any link online to you speaking, reading or performing.
 We're very happy to work with first-timers, though.

 What format should I send my script in?